When the Pawn...

-When the Pawn... is the shortened title of the second studio album by American singer-songwriter Fiona Apple.
-Released by Epic Records in the United States on November 9, 1999, When the Pawn... was wholly written by Apple, with production by Jon Brion.
+When the Pawn... is the second studio album by the American singer-songwriter Fiona Apple, released by Epic Records in the United States on November 9, 1999.
+It was produced by Jon Brion.

-In 2010, Spin magazine named the album the 106th greatest of the last 25 years, and Slant Magazine named it the 79th best album of the 1990s.
-The album received a Grammy Award nomination for Best Alternative Album.
+The album received a Grammy Award nomination for Best Alternative Music Album.
+In 2010, Spin named the album the 106th-greatest of the last 25 years, and Slant Magazine named it the 79th best album of the 1990s.
 In 2020, Rolling Stone ranked When the Pawn... at number 108 on its "500 Greatest Albums of All Time" list.

 Title

-The album's title is a poem Apple wrote in response to unfavorable reactions from readers of an unfavorable Spin magazine cover story about her.
+The album's title is a poem Apple wrote in response to unfavorable reactions from readers to a Spin cover story about her.
 Richard Harrington of The Washington Post called it Apple's version of Chumbawamba's "I get knocked down, but I get up again".
 "It came from being made fun of," she said, "and then, of course, it becomes a thing I'm being made fun of for."